JSlush95/SlushStoreApp/README.md

     The `Program.cs` is also used to bind these and use these environmental variables.
 Such as a POCO class binding for the AppSettings area.

+    Example of how I generated a cryptographic pair of private and public keys:
+    ```
+    RSACryptoServiceProvider rsa = new RSACryptoServiceProvider(2048);

+    // RSA keys in XML format
+    string publicPrivateKeyXML = rsa.ToXmlString(true);
+    string publicOnlyKeyXML = rsa.ToXmlString(false);

+    // Export to file, etc
+    ```

 2. **Verify the DbContext Content:**

     In your `Program.cs` file, verify that the ``DbContext`` references the connection string and provider from the environmental variables, the variable references the environmental variable by default: